neilff/redux-ui-router/README.md

 ## <a name="actions">Actions</a>

 ngRedux UI Router includes several actions which mimic functionality that Angular UI Router provides.
 These actions should be used instead of interacting directly with `$state`.
+These actions can be imported directly from `redux-ui-router`.

 ### Usage: